elisechessman/up206a-elise/Project/Readme-Copy1.md

 Getting mine location data is a challenge, so exploring mining as an industry seems like the best alternative.
 Where do I get this data?

-What is my historical refere
+What is my historical reference?
+How far back should I be looking to understand change to economic factors for counties?

 Am I choosing the right locations and right scale for comparison?
 I am struggling to identify how best to go about this comparitive analysis.
 I chose San Miguel and Denver Counties based on a very basic visual comparison.